orionprotocol/sdk/README.md

   "exactSpend", // type
   "ORN", // asset in
   "USDT", // asset out
-  25.23453457, // amount
+  25.23453457 // amount
-  ["ORION_POOL"] // Exchanges.
+  // Exchanges.
 OPTIONAL!
-Specify ['ORION_POOL'] if you want "pool only" swap execution );
+Specify 'pools' if you want "pool only" swap execution.
+Specify 'cex' if you want "cex only" execution
+);
 ```